All Products

 ecsRoleName = your_ecs_role_name

-For more command configuration parameters, see Edit the configuration file.
+For more information about command configuration parameters, see Edit the configuration file.

 Command-line options

-You can also specify command-line options to specify related configurations.
-Command line options take precedence over the parameters specified in the configuration file.
-The following table describes the common command-line options:
+In addition to using a configuration file, use command-line options to specify configurations.
+Command-line options have a higher priority than the settings in the configuration file.
+The following table describes common command-line options:

 Option